 Additionally, to help preserve storage, if a listener hasn’t played a show they follow for more than 15 days, and hasn’t played the latest five episodes, automatic downloads for that show are paused.
 This change is communicated to listeners with a pause indicator on the follow icon located at the top of the show page.

-If a listener resumes playing that show, or changes the download preferences for that show, Apple Podcasts will resume downloading all unplayed episodes.
+If a listener resumes playing that show, or changes the download preferences for that show, Apple Podcasts will resume automatically downloading new episodes.
 Automatic Downloads will be paused again if the listener does not play a show they follow for more than 15 days and hasn’t played the latest five episodes.
 Automatic Downloads are unaffected if a show does not publish a new episode for 15 days or more.

 Also, when listeners unfollow and re-follow a show, Apple Podcasts recognizes that the latest episode was already automatically downloaded, so it will not be automatically downloaded again.
 Instead, if the listener continues to the follow the show, only new episodes will be automatically downloaded.